haktansuren/wp-handl-utm-grabber/readme.txt

 ` [utm_content_i]<input type="hidden" name="utm_content" value="%s" />[/utm_content_i] `
 ` [gclid_i]<input type="hidden" name="gclid" value="%s" />[/gclid_i] `

-This is very useful for populating customer fields in emarketing tools via optin forms such as ActiveCampaign, Vero, Aweber etc.
+This is very useful for populating customer fields in marketing tools via optin forms such as ActiveCampaign, Vero, Aweber etc.

 Let me know if you have any question.
 Feel free to contact me if you have cool ideas and want me to implement :)

 **Support For Gravity Forms**

 Simply create your field and assign the UTM shortcodes name above as *Paramater Name*.
 See screenshot for more.

+**SPECIAL THANKS:** This plugin has been tested on various operating systems and browsers thanks to <a href='https://www.browserstack.com'>BrowserStack!</a>

 == Installation ==